bug400/pyilper/INSTALL.md

 To install the Python interpreter open the Microsoft Store, enter the search term "Python" and select the recommended version (see above) for installation.
 Python is installed for the current user.

-Example: create a virtual environment "py311" in the home directory of the current user, install and start pyILPER:
+Example: create a virtual environment "pytest" in the home directory of the current user, install and start pyILPER:

      C:\>cd %USERPROFILE%                                  (change to users home directory)

-     C:\Users\bug400>python3 -m venv py311                 (create environment %USERPROFILE%\py311, use python3 to call the interpreter here!!!)
+     C:\Users\bug400>python3 -m venv pytest                 (create environment %USERPROFILE%\py311, use python3 to call the interpreter here!!!)

-     C:\Users\bug400>py311\scripts\activate                (activate the environment, the environment name becomes component of the prompt string)
+     C:\Users\bug400>pytest\scripts\activate                (activate the environment, the environment name becomes component of the prompt string)

-     (py311) C:\Users\bug400>python -m pip install pyilper (install pyILPER with the required runtime dependecies) Collecting pyilper
+     (pytest) C:\Users\bug400>python -m pip install pyilper (install pyILPER with the required runtime dependecies) Collecting pyilper
        Obtaining dependency information for pyilper from https://files.pythonhosted.org/packages/3e/